CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures-2.md

 Okay, big glaring caveat before I go any further: I am not a systems designer.
 I am even less an authoritative voice on systems design.
 What I am is a programmer, and as a programmer I do believe it's my responsibility to approach my work with at least some degree of media literacy - especially as it relates to the systems I'm personally implementing.
 So in this post, I thought I'd share two recent concepts, *systems surprise* and *systems suspense*, and use them as a lens to better understand more of my own experiences with comedy and games.

 Let's start by thinking about games in the abstract (this section is shamelessly cribbed from Grinblat, Kreminski, Lennon *et al.*'s seminal <a href="https://polarisgamedesign.com/2023/understanding-systems-suspense/"><strong>Understanding Systems Suspense</strong></a>, so feel free to skip ahead if you've already familiar).
 A videogame is a formal, computational system, governed by its rules and processes.
-Developers know these rules - or at least can find them in their codebase - but players don't.
-They instead have to reverse engineer them through the game's outputs.
-We'll call a player's understanding of these rules their *mental model* of the game.
+The player can't know these rules for certain - not without access to the codebase - so must reverse engineer them by making inputs and interpreting their outputs... playing the game, in other words.
+We'll define a *mental model* as the framework the engineers that maps their understanding of how the game operates.

-Mental model $$M$$ exists within the possibility space $$P$$ of anything a game can *be*.

-Reverse engineering, or mental modelling if you will, is a continuous process.
+It's important to understanding the act of mental modelling as a continuous process.
+Florence Smith-Nicholls writes abotu archaeological games

-A videogame is a formal, logical system that receives player inputs, transforms them through a series of rules, protocols, and processes, to return on the screen a representation of the system's current state.
-Abstracted, the game logic is something like a mathematical function $$f : \textrm{interaction} \mapsto \textrm{audiovisuals}$$.
-Now a developer in theory has perfect knowledge of $$f$$ - they have access to the codebase, after all - but a *player* can only hope to reverse engineer the function from its output.
-This reverse engineering is itself an evolving process, such that the player is continuously updating their *mental model* of what $$f$$ could be.

-a boundary separating what is and what isn't. two orthogonal qualities, shape and fidelity.
+Conceptually, we're only interested in it as a boundary separating what is and what isn't. two orthogonal qualities, shape and fidelity.

 Systems surprise is characterised by the *shape* of this boundary, defined as *a sharp and sudden reorientation of the player's mental model into a new and noticeably different one*.
 Examples include can range from the genre-shattering swings taken by games like *Fez* and *Inscryption*, right down to staples like mimic chests and dreaded second healthbars.